+- 11.1 updated to reflect outcome of Clerks' award proceedings and Part-time and Casual employment Decision of 5 July 2017 [2017] FWCFB 3541 - 11.3 replaced in accordance with PR598473.
+Plain language amendments to this determination have been made by the plain language drafter as reflected in tracked changes - 11.1 An employee is a casual employee if they are engaged as a casual employee. - An employer must pay a casual employee for each ordinary hour worked a loading of 25% on top of the minimum hourly rate otherwise applicable under clause 18-Minimum rates.

+NOTE: The casual loading is payable instead of entitlements from which casuals are excluded by the terms of this award and the NES.
+See Part 2-2 of the Act.

+- 11.3 An employer must pay a casual employee for a minimum of 2 hours' work on each occasion on which the casual employee is rostered to attend work even if the employee works for a shorter time. - 11.411.3 A casual employee must be engaged to work: - (a) for a maximum of 12 hours per day or per shift; or

-- An employee who is not covered by clause 9-Full-time employment or clause 10-Part-time employment must be engaged and paid as a casual employee. - An employer must pay a casual employee for each ordinary hour worked a loading of 25% on top of the minimum hourly rate otherwise applicable under clause 18-Minimum rates. - NOTE: The casual loading is payable instead of entitlements from which casuals are excluded by the terms of this award and the NES.
-See Part 2-2 of the Act. - An employer must pay a casual employee for a minimum of 2 hours' work on each occasion on which the casual employee is rostered to attend work even if the employee works for a shorter time. - An employer must pay a casual employee at the end of each engagement unless the employer and the employee have agreed that the pay period of the employee is either weekly or fortnightly.
+- (b) for a maximum of 38 hours per week or, where if the casual employee works in accordance with a roster, an average of 38 hours per week over the roster cycle (which may not exceed 4 weeks). - On each occasion a casual employee is required to attend work they are entitled to a minimum payment for two hours' work.
+The minimum daily engagement for a casual employee is 2 consecutive hours. - An employer must pay a casual employee at the rates prescribed in Table 10-Overtime rates for all All time worked in excess of the hours prescribed in clause 11.313.2 will be overtime and paid for at the rates prescribed in Table 10-Overtime rates. - An employer must pay a casual employee at the end of each engagement unless the employer and the employee have agreed that the pay period of the employee is either weekly or fortnightly

-11.5 Moving between types of employment
+11.7 Moving between types of employment